Local approximation of multipartite quantum measurements: Proof of Theorem

 These considerations are precisely captured by the zonotopes discussed above \cite{AubrunLancienZonotopes}.
 For example, in direct analogy to the discussion above about combining weights of proportional POVM elements, the Minkowski sum of parallel line segments is just another parallel line segment having the combined length of the original subset.
-A POVM $\MC$ with elements $E_j$ generates zonotope $Z_\MC=\sum_j[0,E_j]$, and one can show that two zonotopes are identical if and only if their corresponding POVMs are identical in the sense discussed in the preceding paragraph.
+A POVM ${\cal M}$ with elements $E_j$ generates zonotope $\ZC_{\cal M}=\sum_j[0,E_j]$, and one can show that two zonotopes are identical if and only if their corresponding POVMs are identical in the sense discussed in the preceding paragraph.
 Therefore, we define our distance measure on POVMs to be the Hausdorff distance between the corresponding zonotopes.
 That is,

 We follow \cite{WinterLeung} in drawing a distinction between two subsets of infinite-round LOCC, each of which may be discussed in terms of sequences of finite-round LOCC protocols.
-The first such subset involves infinite-round protocols that are the limit of sequences for which the next protocol in the sequence is the same as the previous one, except for the addition of one more round at the end.
+The first such subset involves infinite-round protocols that are the limit of sequences for which the next protocol in the sequence is the same as the previous one, except for the addition of one or more rounds at the end.
 The limit of such a sequence of protocols is in LOCC.
-By contrast, one may instead have a sequence of finite-round protocols for which the earlier rounds are allowed to change when adding a round in going from one protocol to the next.
-Each of the protocols in the latter type of sequence implements an LOCC measurement, say $\MC_r$, but the measurement $\MC$ that is the asymptotic limit of this sequence of measurements may not itself be LOCC, instead only being in the topological closure, denoted as $\MC\in\locc$.
-This distinction can be understood by reference to Figure~\ref{fig1}, representing a sequence of bipartite protocols.
+By contrast, one may instead have a sequence of finite-round protocols for which the earlier rounds are allowed to change when adding rounds in going from one protocol to the next.
+Each of the protocols in the latter type of sequence implements an LOCC measurement, say ${\cal M}_r$, but the measurement ${\cal M}$ that is the asymptotic limit of this sequence of measurements may not itself be LOCC, instead only being in the topological closure, denoted as ${\cal M}\in\overline{\textrm{LOCC}}$.